 - Obtain the services of a constable to lawfully remove the resident.

 In the state of Rhode Island, you must have legal grounds to remove a resident.
-Legal grounds include not paying rent on time, extending the term of the lease, violating the lease agreement, resident’s failure to comply with applicable law(s) or engaging in illegal activity.
+Legal grounds include nonpayment of rent, extending the term of the lease, violating the lease or rental agreement, resident’s failure to comply with applicable law(s) or engaging in illegal activity.

 The following are the types of notices that may be served: